glynnbird/couchimport/README.md

 * plug in a custom function to add your own changes before the data is written
 * writes the data in bulk for speed
 * can also write huge JSON files using a streaming JSON parser
+* allows multiple writes to happen at once using the `--parallelism` option

 ![schematic](https://github.com/glynnbird/couchimport/raw/master/images/couchimport.png "Schematic Diagram")